MMacgregor3m/Python/README.md

 ## Project Descriptions

-### Project 1: Data Analysis
+### Project 1: Key Logger
-- **Description**: This project focuses on data cleaning, transformation, and analysis using Pandas and NumPy.
+- **Description**: This keylogger application records keystrokes on a target system discreetly and logs them for analysis.
-- **Key Skills**: Data manipulation, visualization, statistical analysis.
+- **Key Skills**: The project showcases fundamental programming skills in Python, focusing on system-level interaction and data logging techniques
 - **Repository**: [[Link to Project 1]](#)

 ### Project 2: Web Scraping